cameronmclean/labpatterns/notebook.md

 Then > build a proper Django/mySQL model and target 1)Meta Vocab, 2) Linked data version....
 Then then > write the R2RML mappings.
 Then then make the Django side have all the functions and look nice..

+##### 20140506

+Havent attempted .rdf > SPAQRL yet, but did start on the pattern ontology - see other repo....

+Building pattern site one step at a time.

+Added view, url, and template for homepage, and a page to add new patterns.
+Next to learn the django way of using forms to add objects to the DB....